-Figure 5.2.
-Reflected (left) and stored (right) counterfeit mining attacks vulnerability and one with a stored XSS vulnerability.
+To verify our counterfeit miner attack, we deploy two proof-of-concept attacks.
+Since the attacks begin with XSS exploits, we give two demonstrations: one using a reflected XSS vulnerability and one with a stored XSS vulnerability.
 The reflected XSS attack crafts a URL link containing the injected HTML code, where the injected code is a div element similar to Listing 5.1.
 After enticing visitors to click the URL link (e.g., via phishing), the visitor's browser loads and executes the counterfeit miner.
 The left of Figure 5.2 shows a snapshot of the infected page, in which the counterfeit miner is visible at the bottom.